How To Clean an Impossibly Gross Waffle Maker

 Credit: Joe Lingeman/Kitchn

-Waffle irons aren’t typically an everyday breakfast kitchen apparatus.
-Yours may be stored in an out-of-the-way spot, fit for small appliances that get pulled out on weekends or special occasions.
-Here’s the thing, though, about waffle irons: Even if they’re not used as often as, say, the toaster, they still get grimy, sometimes exceptionally so, and you may find yourself shying away from using it at all.
+Waffle irons aren’t typically an everyday breakfast kitchen tool, so there’s a good chance yours may be stored in an out-of-the-way spot, fit for small appliances that get pulled out on weekends or special occasions.
+Here’s the thing, though, about waffle irons: Even if they’re not used as often as, say, the toaster, they still get grimy, sometimes exceptionally so, and you may find yourself shying away from using it at all because it’s so tough to clean.

 Dirty waffle irons aren’t only unpleasant to look at; stuck-on food and a stubborn film of baked-on oil interfere with cooking and releasing your waffles, making what’s supposed to be a fun tradition disappointing and frustrating.